Citroen Grand C4 Picasso review

 Standard kit is also generous, while top of the range versions come with with electric, heated and massaging front seats included, alongside sat-nav, Bluetooth, DAB radio, all-round parking sensors with park assist, a reversing camera, climate and cruise control and keyless go.
 When you consider the £27,110 price tag for this top-spec model, it’s easy to see the Citroen’s appeal; plus, it doesn’t feel like you’re scrimping.

-Focusing more on comfort and convenience than driving thrills, the Grand C4 Picasso isn’t the sharpest of our trio to drive, but it’s certainly fit for purpose.
+Focusing more on comfort and convenience than driving thrills, the Grand C4 Picasso isn’t the sharpest car to drive, but it’s certainly fit for purpose.
 Soft suspension means the car does roll through corners – especially if it’s loaded with people and luggage – but the ride quality is great.

 The car floats over surface imperfections and absorbs big bumps with composure, which makes it comfortable in most conditions for all seven occupants.
 Poise is more important than cornering ability in a full car – although there’s still enough grip to give a reassuring feeling when travelling faster.

-There’s a fraction more road noise than you get in the market's quietest 7-seat MPVs and the 2.0 Blue HDi is a little noisy at idle.
+There’s a fraction more road noise than you get in the some of the quietest 7-seat MPVs also on the market, and the 2.0 Blue HDi is a little noisy at idle.
 Performance from the 148hp unit is strong but we’d prefer one of the other, more sedate diesels that are just as refined, cheaper to buy and more frugal.
 Petrol MPVs are rare and in low demand used, so best avoided.